cmotc/vaLAIR/LUA.md

 What are AI functions
 ---------------------

 Unlike Map functions, AI functions are not pre-defined.
+The dungeon designer defines AI functions of his own in the ai.lua(or other lua file as directed) on his or her own and decides the function that each Mobile will use at the

 How AI Functions are decided per-Mobile
 ---------------------------------------